Marie Earle

 Masks, straps, bands and belts

-Women who could not come to the Marie Earle salon for a facial treatment could purchase one of Marie Earle’s ‘Perfection’ face straps.
-These appear to be have been made from rubber and included a Perfection Face Mask, Perfection Eye Band and Perfection Chin & Throat Band.
+Women who could not come to the Marie Earle salon for a facial treatment could purchase one of Marie Earle’s Perfection Face Mask made from rubber or a Perfection Eye Band or Perfection Chin and Throat Band.

 Marie Earle face straps